Important: CORONAVIRUS - ALL NETBALL SESSIONS HAVE CURRENTLY BEEN SUSPENDED - NEXT UP DATE 20TH APRIL 2020

 8.4 The financial year of the club will end on 31st August of each year.

-8.5 An audited statement of annual accounts will be presented by the Treasurer at the Annual General Meeting.
+8.5 An independently verified statement of annual accounts, examined by an external qualified accountant, will be presented at the Annual General Meeting.

 8.6 Any cheques drawn against club funds should hold the signatures of the Chairperson and the Honorary President.